Skip to main content

 What's the difference between Control Plane and Data Plane?

 The Control Plane handles administrative tasks.
-The Data Plane handles actual traffic with minimal latency.
+The Data Plane (gateways) handles actual traffic.

 Can I run STOA without Kubernetes?